mpatacchiola/dissecting-reinforcement-learning/README.md

 for step in range(100):
     action = randint(0, 2) #generate a random integer/action
-    observation, reward, done = env.step(action) #one step in the environment if done == True: return #exit if the episode is finished
+    observation, reward, done = env.step(action) #one step in the environment if done == True: break #exit if the episode is finished

 #Saving the episode in a GIF
 env.render(file_path='./inverted_pendulum.gif', mode='gif')